 John Smith <firstname.lastname@example.org>, John Smith Jr. <email@example.com>

 You can use mail-tags in those fields, but be careful.
-When you use the mail-tag in the email address section of a mailbox, ensure that the mail-tag is ALWAYS replaced by an email address.
+When you use a mail-tag in an email address section of a mailbox, ensure that the mail-tag is always replaced by an email address.

 Suppose you had the following content in the To field:

 It’s all right if you have

 email* indicates a required email input field, the corresponding mail-tag

 [your-email] will always have an email address value.

 If it’s not